oak-hu/oak-hu.github.io/writing/domain-restriction.md

 > (25) John (fed all Ann’s cats immediately, but) fed no cat of Mary’s before Mary’s cat was bathed.

 So, contra Elbourne, it is possible for whatever mechanism makes (23) acceptable to make (24) acceptable.
 However, it is still true that (24) is much harder to make acceptable than (23).

-* Elbourne, Paul (2008).
-The argument from binding. _Philosophical Perspectives_ 22 (1):89-110.
-* Williamson, Timothy (2020). _Suppose and Tell: The Semantics and Heuristics of Conditionals_.
-Oxford, England: Oxford University Press.